JoshData/crs-reports-website/README.md

 ## Running the site generator

+To generate the website's static files, follow these steps.

-Fetch the latest CRS reports metadata and files from our private archive and then pre-process them:
+Fetch the latest CRS reports metadata and files from our private archive (saves them into `incoming/`):

-	./fetch_reports_files.sh # pulls the files into 'incoming' ./process_incoming.py # cleans HTML and transforms JSON to our public format, writing to 'reports'

-The HTML sanitization step in `process_incoming.py` is slow, which is one reason why we do this step separately.
-It will skip files it's already done.
+	./fetch_reports_files.sh

+Then pre-process the files, which creates new JSON and sanitizes the HTML (saves the new files into `reports/`):

+	./process_incoming.py

+The HTML sanitization step in `process_incoming.py` is quite slow.
+But it will only process new files on each run.
+If our code changes and the sanitization process has been changed, delete the whole `reports/` directory so it re-processes everything from scratch.

 The above steps are the only steps that require access to our private archive.
-If you don't have access to our private archive, you can grab some of our public files and put them into the `reports` directory (TODO: say more about this).
+If you don't have access to our private archive, you can grab some of our public files and put them into the `reports/` directory (TODO: say more about this).

 Generate the complete website in the `build` subdirectory:

 	./build.py

+The build step is also quite slow because it is checking for changes between report versions and generating thumbnail images from PDFs.
+It also will only process changed reports.

-For testing, if you want to speed up this step and just build the output for one report, you can give it a report number:
+For testing, if you want to speed up this step and just build the output for one report, and force it to re-process that report, you can give it a report number in the `ONLY` environment variable:

 	ONLY=RS20444 ./build.py

+If the templates or the build process change and all of the report pages need to be re-built, delete the `cache/` directory.
+(If only the home page, about page, etc. have changed, there is no need to re-process the reports.)

-For testing, to view the unpublished website, you can run:
+For testing, to view the unpublished website from these generated files, you can run:

 	(cd build; python -m SimpleHTTPServer)